Horse-riding hunter pursuing wild goat (ibex)

 Collection The British Museum

-Museum Number BM ANE 138159 – N 1105
+Museum number BM ANE 138159 – N 1105

 Condition, shape worn

-Culture / Production Place Achaemenid
+Culture Achaemenid

 Provenance from Sir Austen Henry Layard's expeditions to Mesopotamia between 1845 and 1851

-First Occurrence 1845–1851
+First occurence 1845–1851

 Archaeological context N/A